-Refer to Calbright.org for live student support and staff availability and business hours
+Refer to calbright.org for live student support, staff availability and business hours

-HISTORY OF CALBRIGHT COLLEGE
+HISTORY OF CALBRIGHT

-Calbright College was established to increase access for millions of Californians to Competency (skills-based) Training credentials and certificates which could help address the state-wide issue of income inequality.
-In 2018, legislation was signed and passed into law to establish the California Online Community College District, officially named Calbright College in June 2019.
-On October 1, 2019, Calbright opened the application process for its initial student cohort.
+Calbright College was established to increase Californians' access to skills-based credentials and certificates, helping to address the state-wide issue of income inequality.
+In 2018, legislation was passed into law to establish the California Online Community College District, later officially named Calbright College.
+On October 1, 2019, Calbright opened the application process for its first student cohort.

-Calbright is the 115th California Community College, and its key program elements include:
+Calbright is the 115th California Community College, and our key program elements include: